Early Intervention Service Coordination

 2. Connect your child with a multi-disciplinary evaluation to determine if your child is eligible for services.

-3. Eligibility for early intervention is determined either through a qualifying diagnosis or through multi-disciplinary evaluation during which there is 25% delay or more in at least one of the following five areas: cognitive, communication, social/emotional, physical, or adaptive.
+3. Eligibility for early intervention is determined either through a qualifying diagnosis or through a multi-disciplinary evaluation, during which there is a 25% delay or more in at least one of the five developmental areas: cognitive, communication, social/emotional, physical, or adaptive.

-4. Working with you to develop a plan of therapy which can best help your child
+4. Working with you to develop the therapy plan that can best help your child.

 8. Answer your questions about your child's needs.